XingchenCedricXu/xingchencedricxu.github.io/_pages/teachingservice.md

 author_profile: true
 ---

-## Teaching at UW
+## Teaching Assistantships at UW
 - IS 300 (Lab Instructor & TA): Introduction to Information Systems, 2022 Fall
-- MSIS 512B (Grader): Information Security in a Networked World, 2022 Fall
+- MSIS 512B: Information Security in a Networked World, 2022 Fall
-- IS 445B (TA): Database Management, 2022 Spring
+- IS 445B: Database Management, 2022 Spring
-- IS 410A (TA): Networks and Cybersecurity, 2022 Winter
+- IS 410A: Networks and Cybersecurity, 2022 Winter
-- IS 410B (TA): Networks and Cybersecurity, 2022 Winter
+- IS 410B: Networks and Cybersecurity, 2022 Winter

 ## Service Activities
 - Journal Reviewer: Journal of Management Information Systems